 Founded in 2001 by the local chapter of Jewish Women International, the PAS is today sponsored by the Virginia Center for Inclusive Communities with the support of a coalition of community organizations: Communities in Schools of Richmond, Higher Achievement, Initiatives of Change/Hope in the Cities, Partnership for the Future, and the Richmond Peace Education Center.

-The 2014 Prejudice Awareness Summit will
+The 2014 Prejudice Awareness Summit took place

 on October 16, 2014.